hooktstudios/capistrano-recipes/README.md

 * Other
     * Crontab reload

-More details on somes of the recipes bellow.
+More details on some of the recipes below.

 ## Guidelines for Easy Deployments